Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: The HyperPlonk Protocol

-These core computational steps are more expensive than the baseline SumCheck.
-An additional layer of complexity is that in the polynomial shown in Eq. \ref{eq:gate}, there are 5 terms of varying degrees.
-The varying degrees leads to imbalance in how many evaluations are needed (i.e. $q_Lw_1$ needs 3 evaluations, while $q_Mw_1w_2$ needs 4).
-This is handled by the HyperPlonk SumCheck protocol with a fixed interpolation step before the MLE tables are reduced.
+The sum of all of these core computational steps is more expensive than baseline SumCheck.
+An additional layer of complexity is that HyperPlonk's SumCheck polynomials exhibit degree variation across terms.
+This leads to imbalance in how many total evaluations are needed per term (i.e., $q_Lw_1$ needs 3 evaluations, while $q_Mw_1w_2$ needs 4).
+This is handled by the HyperPlonk SumCheck protocol with a fixed interpolation step before the MLE tables are updated.
 While these computations are expensive, many of these operations can be performed in parallel.
-All polynomials can compute their evaluations independently, and within a polynomial, evaluations at different binary values can also be parallelized.
+All polynomials can compute their extensions independently, and within a polynomial, extensions at different values can be parallelized.
 Thus, HyperPlonk's SumChecks have high compute and degrees of parallelism.